Preparing your stay in France

 Integration week

 A welcome week is organized at the end of August for international students.
-Numerous activities are organized to help students integrate and meet other students!
-This week also helps students settle in and take care of administrative formalities.
+Numerous activities are proposed to help them discover their new environment and encourage meetings between students.
+This integration week is also designed to help them settle in and assist them with administrative formalities.

 Discover student associations